winitzki/lamonte-jexer-wikis/porting.md

 Sixel Output
 ------------

-Jexer uses of sixel for images, VT100 double-width/double-height, and optionally font rendering for CJK/emoji.
+Jexer uses sixel for images, VT100 double-width/double-height, and optionally font rendering for CJK/emoji.
 Early on in building sixel support, it was discovered that if images are overwritten with other images or text cells, it could result in a corrupted display.
 (More